jhx646018057/Lidar-Obstacle-Detection/README.md

 renderBox(viewer,box,clusterId);
 ```
 ## Result
-Data1(src/sensors/data/pcd/data_1) and Data2 result ( src/sensors/data/pcd/data_2)
+The detection is consistent across the lidar stream and their boxes placed around the detected obstacles both [Data1](/sensors/data/pcd/data_1) and Data2(/sensors/data/pcd/data_2).
-* Data1 is to detect/track vehicles, and the pole on the right side of the vehicle enclosed by Bounding Boxes.
+* [Data1](/sensors/data/pcd/data_1) is to detect/track vehicles, and the pole on the right side of the vehicle enclosed by Bounding Boxes.
 There is one box per detected object.
-* Data2 is to detect/track a bicyclist riding in front of the car, along with detecting/tracking the other surrounding obstacles in the scene.
+* [Data2]((/sensors/data/pcd/data_2) is to detect/track a bicyclist riding in front of the car, along with detecting/tracking the other surrounding obstacles in the scene.

 <img src="0130data1FPS.gif" alt="Data1" width="400"/>      <img src="0130data2FPS.gif" alt="Data2" width="400"/>
+By adjusting the Eigenvector values I was able to avoid the overlapping among bounding boxes when the boxes were interrupting the path in the data2.

 ## Challenge and next shortcomings
 what if the cluster was a very long rectangular object at a 45 degree angle to the X axis.
 The resulting bounding box would be a unnecessarily large, and would constrain the car's available space to move around.
 PCA, principal component analysis and including Z axis rotations would be helpful.
 A challenge problem(src/sensors/data/pcd/data_2 to  detect/track a bicyclist riding in front of the car, along with detecting/tracking the other surrounding obstacles in the scene.) is then to find the smallest fitting box but which is oriented flat with the XY plane.